 First, peel and mash the bananas until no lumps can be seen.
 I personally like to use my stand mixer with the paddle attachment to do this.
 It takes much less time, and the bananas turn into a smooth puree with absolutely no lumps.
 You can also use a fork or potato masher.

-You must create a liquid banana puree to make these 2-ingredient cookies with as few as possible lumps, or the texture can be dry.
+You must create a liquid banana puree to make these 2-ingredient cookies with as few lumps as possible, or the texture can be dry.

 Measuring Banana Puree